 prototype

 Read the concept description from the argument.
 Identify the core question this prototype must answer.
-If the concept is vague, state the question explicitly before proceeding.
+If the concept is vague, state the question explicitly before proceeding — a prototype without a clear question wastes time.

 Read CLAUDE.md for project context and the current tech stack.
 Understand what engine, language, and frameworks are in use so the prototype is built with compatible tooling.

-Implement the prototype in the isolated directory.
+If yes, create the directory.
 Every file must begin with:

 - Hardcode values freely